Who Is Jacques Overhoff?

 Torque endures as a visual beacon for Richmond’s Auto Plaza.
 This sculpture reflects Overhoff’s commitment to design and community.

-INVOLVEMENT - with project team - right from the start
+INVOLVEMENT with a project team right from the start

 Overhoff’s installation of public artwork, ‘is to do everything by hand.’
 Photographed in 1979 at the Oregon State University Veterinary Medical Teaching Hospital in Corvallis, Oregon.